FAYETTEVILE-CUMBERLAND PARKS AND RECREATION VOLUNTEER PROGRAM

 PARKSServe as a docent for historical exhibits; assist with fishing vents; serve as a Cape Fear River Trail guide; pick up trash along nature trails; become a trail monitor

 It is the primary desire of FCPR to protect program participants.
 In these uncertain days, strict precautions are necessary to protect the most vulnerable – children, seniors and individuals with special needs.
 However, it is also FCPR’s wish that every volunteer have a positive experience and volunteer as long as they are able.

-VOLUNTEER BACKGROUND CHECKOnce completed, a background is valid for 3 years regardless of the sport, event and/or activity; Little League requires a new check be completed annually.
+Once completed, a background is valid for 3 years regardless of the sport, event and/or activity.
 Volunteer checks are paid for by FCPR and consists of a nationwide criminal search to include state and county records, social security verification, and a nationwide sex offender’s registry.

 All volunteers are required to provide:

 photo ID such as a driver’s license or military ID

 Please review the Volunteer Policy and Disqualifying Factors for Volunteers prior to submitting your application for a Background Check.